Nocturnal animals are animals that are most active during the night. This is the opposite of diurnal animals, which are active during the day.

 - Bats: There are more than 1,200 different species of bats, and they are found all over the world.
 Bats use echolocation to navigate and find food in the dark.
 One of the most popular and favorite nocturnal animals on every list.

 - Owls: There are more than 200 different species of owl, and they are found on every continent except Antarctica.
-Owls have very good hearing and vision, which helps them to hunt at night.
+Owls have excellent hearing and vision, which helps them to hunt at night.

 - Moths: There are more than 160,000 different species of moths, and they are found all over the world.
 Moths are attracted to light, which is why you often see them flying around lamps at night.